 9. They Guilt-Trip You When You Set Boundaries

+Healthy relationships are built on respect, not pressure.
+A person who ignores your comfort levels is waving a bright red flag.
 If they get upset or emotional when you say “no” or express discomfort, that’s a red flag for emotional manipulation.

 Why It’s a Red Flag: